Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

-To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, You, the indispensable part of Us, are herein sincerely welcomed to showcase your skills and delight the upcoming Snowmelt Cup II.
+To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, You, the indispensable part of Us, an undisputed Arcaea fanatic,  <!-- hmmm... -->
+are herein sincerely welcomed
+to showcase your skills and delight the upcoming Snowmelt Cup II.

 The event will be scheduled
 over separate weekends commencing August 2023.
-Registration will take form of subject tracks,
+Registration will take form of class songs,
-3 of which may be chosen on an individual basis by each player to be taken into compete.
+3 of which may be chosen on an individual basis by each player to be taken into competing.
 Generous prizes await the winners!

 With this opportunity, we hope to provide a platform for